A peaceful haven

 Princes Gardens project celebration

-We were planning a super nature themed event in May 2020 to celebrate completion of the project to replant the Princes Gardens central reservation.
+We were planning a super nature themed event to celebrate completion of the project to replant the Princes Gardens central reservation.
 Then Coronavirus came.
-Watch this space for a new date, hopefully soon.
+The new plants are looking lovely though - drop by to take a look!

-Playstreet will also be back as soon as the Coronavirus restrictions permit.
-This is when part of Monks Drive is closed to traffic so the kids can play safely and grownups can chat.
-Everyone will be welcome!
+Playstreet will be back in 2022, Covid permitting.
+This is when part of Monks Drive is closed to traffic so children can play safely and grownups can chat.
+Watch out for posters about future events or follow our Twitter feed.

 More useful stuff